- Our service portfolio

 Can you share with us something you learned since you switched from being a developer to being a DevOps engineer?

-This role enabled me to get into the mindset that is characteristic for a DevOps position.
-Apart from the business logic I learned while I was a developer, I realized that it’s crucial to pay attention to the metrics, and do proper constant monitoring.
+This role enabled me to get into the mindset that is characteristic of a DevOps position.
+Apart from the business logic I learned while I was a developer, I realized that it’s crucial to pay attention to the metrics and do proper constant monitoring.
 Another thing I did here is write tools that help developers, as well as my team, to minimize repeated tasks and to move forward faster.
 And finally, something I found both challenging and fun is looking after stateful applications on Kubernetes, like Elasticsearch, Kafka, or MongoDB.